If your child has changed suddenly — or no longer seems like themselves — you are not imagining it.

 Any illness/infection around that time

-Any major stressors or changes
+Any significant stressors or life changes

 We are not here to label your child, dismiss your instincts, or tell you it’s “just anxiety”.